ChilliCream/graphql-workshop/README.md

 Then we need some IDE/Editor in order to do some proper C# coding, you can use [VSCode](https://code.visualstudio.com/) or if you have already on your system Visual Studio or JetBrains Rider.

-Last but not least we will use our GraphQL IDE [Banana Cakepop](https://hotchocolate.io/docs/banana-cakepop).
+Last but not least we will use our GraphQL IDE [Banana Cake Pop](https://hotchocolate.io/docs/banana-cakepop).

 > Note: When installing Visual Studio you only need to install the `ASP.NET and web development` workload.